James Prescott Joule: Kinetic theory

 Kinetics is the science of motion.
 Joule was a pupil of Dalton and it is no surprise that he had learned a firm belief in the atomic theory, even though there were many scientists of his time who were still skeptical.
 He had also been one of the few people receptive to the neglected work of John Herapath on the kinetic theory of gases.
 He was further profoundly influenced by Peter Ewart's 1813 paper "On the measure of moving force".

 Joule perceived the relationship between his discoveries and the kinetic theory of heat.
 His laboratory notebooks reveal that he believed heat to be a form of rotational, rather than translational motion.

 Joule could not resist finding antecedents of his views in Francis Bacon, Sir Isaac Newton, John Locke, Benjamin Thompson (Count Rumford) and Sir Humphry Davy.
 Though such views are justified, Joule went on to estimate a value for the mechanical equivalent of heat of 1,034 foot-pound from Rumford's publications.
 Some modern writers have criticised this approach on the grounds that Rumford's experiments in no way represented systematic quantitative measurements.
 In one of his personal notes, Joule contends that Mayer's measurement was no more accurate than Rumford's, perhaps in the hope that Mayer had not anticipated his own work.

-Joule has been attributed with explaining the sunset green flash phenomenon in a letter to the Manchester Literary and Philosophical Society in 1869; actually, he merely noted (with a sketch) the last glimpse as bluish green, without attempting to explain the cause of the phenomenon.
+Joule has been attributed with explaining the sunset green flash phenomenon in a letter to the Manchester Literary and Philosophical Society in 1869; actually, he noted the last glimpse as bluish green, without attempting to explain the phenomenon.